Max Biaggi: Superbike World Championship

-For 2009 he joined the returning factory Aprilia team.
+For 2009, Biaggi joined the returning factory Aprilia team.
 He took a double podium in round 2 at Qatar, and scored solid points before taking their first win since the return at Brno, after race leaders Fabrizio and Ben Spies collided.
 He finished a close second behind Spies in race two there, and finished the season 4th overall.

 Biaggi continued with Aprilia for 2010, taking a double victory at the team's home race at Monza to move up to second in the standings.
 Another double in the USA gave him first place in the championship, after previous leader Leon Haslam failed to finish in race 2.

 In August 2010, Biaggi signed a renewed, two-year contract with Aprilia to remain with the team in World Superbikes until 2012.

 In 2010, Biaggi became Aprilia's and Italy's first Superbike World Champion.

 2011 was a year of mixed results for Biaggi and Aprilia.
 He only managed 2 wins at Aragon, Spain and Brno, Czech Republic.
 Even though he was in contention for the title due to multiple second-place finishes, Biaggi fractured his left foot in Germany which caused him to miss 2 rounds: Imola and Magny Cours.
 Biaggi ended the 2011 season in third place (303 points) and tied in points with Eugene Laverty.
 Biaggi would go on to win the 2012 title by only a half point over Tom Sykes.
 Following the season, Biaggi retired from racing.
 Three years later, Biaggi would briefly return to racing as a wildcard for Aprilia.

 Personal life

 Biaggi is known as the 'Roman Emperor' and 'Mad Max' and is notorious for his difficult relationships with the press, team personnel and other riders.

-He was engaged to Miss Italia 2002 winner and TV personality Eleonora Pedron; together they have a daughter and a son.
+Biaggi was engaged to Miss Italia 2002 winner and TV personality Eleonora Pedron; together they have a daughter and a son.
 They split in September 2015.